Oregon State University: The 1800s

 Benton Hall was constructed in 1889 and served as OSU's first administration building.

 The university's roots date to 1856, when it was founded as a primary and preparatory community school known as Corvallis Academy.
 Corvallis area Freemasons played a leading role in developing the academy.
 Several of the university's largest buildings are named after these founders today.
 The early academy is recognized as the first to offer a postsecondary public education in the Oregon Territory.
 The first administrator and teacher was John Wesley Johnson, a famous figure in Oregon higher education.
 Johnson received his secondary education in Corvallis and his undergraduate from Pacific University before managing the new academy.
 He later attended Yale University and became an instrumental figure in the development and administration of several other early Oregon colleges.
-Between 1860 and 1868, the Southern Methodist Church took ownership and ran the academy privately.
+Between 1860 and 1868, the Southern Methodist Church took ownership and operated the academy privately.

 In 1865, William A. Finley was hired as president and expanded the curriculum to include upper-level courses.
 The growth in curriculum made OSU a magnet for many Northwest young adults seeking professions.

 On August 22, 1868, the official articles of incorporation were filed for Oregon State University, known then as Corvallis College.
 To help ensure the state's sole public college would be well funded, the Oregon Legislative Assembly designated it Oregon's Land-grant university and the "agricultural college of the state of Oregon".
 Two months later, on October 27, 1868, OSU was chartered as the state's first and only public college.
 Finley remained in his post and is recognized as OSU's first president.
 Although OSU officially became a fully public, non-denominational institution in 1868, the Southern Methodist Church remained an important part of the school's administration through the mid-1880s.
 Up until the turn of the 20th century, the early college adopted seven name variations.
 As with many land-grant colleges, name changes were common during this period, and helped schools align with the largest federal grants in agricultural research.
 The Morrill Land-Grant Acts were pivotal in helping OSU and other early American land-grant universities survive and thrive during a time when traditional colleges and universities often faced financial hardship.
 "This dependable flow of funds provided the long-sought financial foundation the colleges needed and encouraged state governments to make annual appropriations as well."